ops-guru/devops-supplementary/Kubernetes/k8s-4/DaemonSet/README.md

-$ kubectl apply -f fluentd.yaml
+microk8s.kubectl apply -f fluentd.yaml

-$ kubectl describe daemonset fluentd
+microk8s.kubectl describe daemonset fluentd

-$ kubectl get pods -o wide
+microk8s.kubectl get pods -o wide

 Limiting DaemonSets to Specific Nodes
     The most common use case for DaemonSets is to run a Pod across every node in a